Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Multigenlater-generation Bernedoodle × Bernedoodledepends on line consistencyvariable to a more predictablevariable

-What Generation Labels Can Predict, and What They Cannot
+What Generation Labels Can Predict, And What They Cannot

 Can predict